udayg24/Ether-DEX/README.md

 It's important to understand these formulas and the impact they have on the conversion process when interacting with the smart contract in the decentralized exchange.

-## Disclaimer

-This project serves as an example and should not be considered as financial or investment advice.
-Always exercise caution and perform due diligence when using decentralized exchanges or interacting with smart contracts.